 What Dyscalculia is and isn’t, including up to date research, key features, comorbidities, executive functioning impairments, emotional dysregulation.
 2) Strategies for the classroom- including support for executive functioning, teaching mathematical concepts, presenting maths questions and tasks, structuring learning activities including working memory, engagement and support for self-management.

-Aimee herself has 20 years of current teaching experience, both in the UK and internationally.
+Aimee is an experienced trainer, having previously held the role of National Training Officer at the ADHD Foundation.
+In addition, she has 20 years of current teaching experience, both in the UK and internationally.
 Aimee is a passionate advocate for inclusive education and an experienced leader in SEND.